Classroom Management Differentiation in Instruction

 What is Differentiated Instruction in Writing?
 How to Know.

-alt="steel blue background with a birds eye view of a desk including computer, coffee and highlighters in the top 1/3, Text overlay in the middle reading, "Differentiation in Instruction and classroom management techniques" as knowing what is differentiation in instruction is an essential part of classroom management, bottom third includes website address for blog and encouragement to read more or save for later."
+alt="steel blue background with a birds eye view of a desk including computer, coffee and highlighters in the top 1/3, Text overlay in the middle reading, "Differentiation in Instruction and classroom management techniques" as knowing what is differentiated instruction is an essential part of classroom management, bottom third includes website address for blog and encouragement to read more or save for later."

 Differentiation in instruction and classroom management techniques are essential to each other.